-The National Empowerment Project Cultural, Social and Emotional Wellbeing (CSEWB) Program is a twelve-month program containing an intensive 12 week program offered on three occasions during the 12 months.
+The CSEWB Program is a twelve-month program containing an intensive 12 weeks of workshops and is designed to be offered on three occasions during the 12 months.

 While the 12 week CSEWB Program focuses on strengthening the social and emotional well-being (SEWB) of individuals, the twelve-month community SEWB program focuses on strengthening the SEWB of families and the community and will involve a number of activities that have a community-wide focus.